-The Constitution requires the State to enhance and ensure equal opportunity, accessibility and inclusivity in the entire judicial process.
-In line with this mandate, digitisation efforts should be based on empathy for all actors and especially oriented towards securing access to services, information and data to all persons, irrespective of their socio-economic circumstances.
+The Constitution requires the State to enhance and ensure equal opportunity, accessibility, and inclusivity in the entire judicial process.
+In line with this mandate, digitisation efforts should be based on empathy for all actors and especially oriented towards securing access to services, information, and data to all persons, irrespective of their socio-economic circumstances.
 It must be designed to consider the impact of existing and proposed norms on the most marginalised and vulnerable sections of the population.
-It must be accessible online and offline in self service and assisted modes and have in-built translation tools and frameworks that allow for multi-lingual access to all services.
+It must be accessible online and offline in self-service and assisted modes and have in-built translation tools and frameworks that allow for multi-lingual access to all services.
 Digitisation efforts must be conscious of 'last mile' delivery issues, and to solve ground level exclusion concerns.
-To ensure empathy in the application of technology, it is imperative that concerns of inclusion and integration are addressed at the design stage as well as during adoption.
+To ensure empathy in the application of technology, it is imperative that concerns of inclusion and integration are addressed at the design stage as well as during adoption, particularly through harnessing a greater understanding of the experiences of those at the margins of the digital divide, including users with additional challenges.
 Such applied empathy in implementation and adoption of technologies will enable the system to be intuitive, proactive and responsive to user needs, especially in terms of filing, access to case information, scheduling, and overall litigation ease and experience.
+The use of technology by the judiciary will abide by the principles of 'fair trial' and safeguard the right of parties involved.